palkalaiselvand/Azure_HTTPTriggerFunctionSample/README.md

          "AzureQueueAssets": <we must use one from below with same format>
          "ServiceBus|Queue" This will post the message on to the Queue in azure service bus "ServiceBus|Topic" This will post the message on to the Topic in azure service bus.
-You could have choosen other than BASIC procing tire when creating azure service bus.
-Basic tire doesn't support Topic feature.
+You could have choosen other than BASIC pricing tier when creating azure service bus.
+Basic tier doesn't support Topic feature.
          "StorageAccount|Queue" This will post the message on to the Queue in azure storage account

 #### Data base set up